dperkosan/photogram_API/readme.md

 ### 2018-01-22
 This is now upgraderd to Laravel 5.5.
+Because of this, PHP 7 is required now.
 All packages were upgraded also to their most recent versions.

 Database was redone and the schema name is photogram_s_u.